 Cool the sponges fully on cooling racks.
 When they are cool use 3 inch round cookie cutter to cut 6 circles out of each sponge

-Make a vanilla buttercream by mixing together 200g of the butter, the icing sugar and 2 tsp of the vanilla extract.
+Make a vanilla buttercream by mixing together the butter, the icing sugar and the vanilla extract.
 Put half of it into a piping bag fitted with a Wilton Number 6B Open Star tip and pipe blobs of it on the blue bottom layer of sponge

 Cover with the yellow sponge layer and again pipe blobs of buttercream onto it, then top with the final pink layer